WooodHead/xtuple/xtupleqa/branches/testRobustness360/README.txt

 Here are the basic steps for getting Squish and your Mac configured to run the first automated test for xTuple ERP, PopulateEmptyDB.
-OSX has some properties that make configuring Squish a little more complex than other platforms.
-In addition, xTuple ERP uses Qt a little differently than FrogLogic expected, so you need a special version of Squish.
+The xTuple ERP builds for releases, including those embedded in the installers, use Qt differently than FrogLogic expected, so you may need a special version of Squish, depending on how you build or obtain the xTuple ERP application.

 In addition, you need to configure your Mac to "enable access for assistive devices":
   Apple -> System Preferences... -> Universal Access and click on "Enable access for assistive devices".
+The installers for Squish 4.x ask if you want to do this during the Squish installation

+If using a release .dmg or installer:
+(this is outdated but here as a reminder of how to manage the differences):

+0) Install xTuple ERP and the PostgreSQL database server.
+You can use either a binary installer or do things manually.

 1) Download and install Squish following the installation instructions from FrogLogic.
-As of late March, 2009, the version to use is squish-20090323-qt432zenqx-maci386-gcc4.0

-   When the installer asks for the libQtCore.dylib, you have two choices.
-If you have the same version of Qt installed on your system as was used to build the xTuple ERP application, set the path to libQtCore.dylib in your Qt installation.
-If you don't have Qt installed, then you need to take two steps:
+   For xTuple ERP 3.0-3.4     use squish-20090323-qt432zenqx-maci386-gcc4.0
+                  3.5.x & 3.6.x   squish-4.0-20101102-1330-qt463zenqa-maci386-gcc4.0

+   When the installer asks for the libQtCore.dylib, take these steps:
    - Set the path to
      app-installation-dir/xtuple.app/Contents/Frameworks/lib/libQtCore.dylib
+     (you cannot browse to this location)
    - In a Terminal window:
      $ cd app-installation-dir/xtuple.app/Contents/Frameworks/lib
-     $ cp libQtCore.4.dylib libQtCore.dylib
+     $ for i in *.4.dylib ; do
+     >  ln -s $i `basename $i .4.dylib`.dylib
+     > done

+  Select JavaScript as the preferred scripting language.

-2) Follow steps 2-3 from the Linux description above
+2) same as Linux

-4) Start Squish, either by double-clicking on the squish icon or running the following in a Terminal window:
+3) same as Linux

+4) same as for Linux but use a different path: /Users/crypto

+5) same as for Linux except from the command line:
    $ open wherever-you-installed-squish/bin/squish.app

-6) Follow steps 5-6 from the Linux description above
+6) same as for Linux

+7) same as for Linux

+8) Now tell Squish where to find the xTuple ERP application:
+     Squish -> Preferences...
+     Click on the Server Settings tab
+     Select AUT Paths
+     Click Add...
+     Navigate to the xtuple source directory
+     Navigate down to bin/xtuple/Contents/MacOS
+     Click OK

+You should now be able to run the PopulateEmptyDB test.
+Select that test in the left-hand navigation pane and Test Suite -> Execute or click the Execute button on the toolbar.

+Mac with nightly build using Frameworks edition of Qt:

+0) Build OpenRPT, CSVImp, and xTuple ERP using a Frameworks edition of Qt 4.6.x.
+This could be either a build from source or one of the binary Qt installers.
+   Install and configure a PostgreSQL database server.

+1) Download and install Squish following the installation instructions from FrogLogic:
+  For xTuple ERP 3.5.x & 3.6.x use squish-4.0.1-qt46x-maci386-gcc4.0

+  When the installer asks for the QtCore framework, browse to /Library/Frameworks, select QtCore.framework, and click Choose.

+  Select JavaScript as the preferred scripting language.

+  If the Squish Installer asks if you want to enable the accessibility API, click Yes.
+In the Universal Access window that appears, click on "Enable access for assistive devices", then close the window.

+2) same as for Linux

+3) same as for Linux

+4) same as for Linux but use a different path: /Users/crypto

+5) same as for Linux except from the command line:
+   $ open wherever-you-installed-squish/bin/squish.app

+6) same as for Linux

+7) same as for Linux

-7) Now tell Squish where to find the xTuple ERP application.
+8) Now tell Squish where to find the xTuple ERP application:
-   Select Preferences... in the Squish menu, click on the Server Settings tab, and select the AUT Paths line.
-Click the Add... button.
-Navigate to the directory where you installed the xTuple ERP application, expand xtuple.app, expand Contents, and select MacOS.
-Click OK to select that MacOS folder.
+     Squish -> Preferences...
+     Click on the Server Settings tab
+     Select AUT Paths
+     Click Add...
+     Navigate to the xtuple source directory
+     Navigate down to bin/xtuple/Contents/MacOS
+     Click OK

    Click OK to close the Preferences window.

 You should now be able to run the PopulateEmptyDB test.
 Select that test in the left-hand navigation pane and Test Suite -> Execute or click the Execute button on the toolbar.

 Windows info:
 -------------